salunkevinod45/devTinder/homework.md

 - order of the routes matter a lot

 - install postman app and make a workspace/collection > test api call
+- write logic to handle GET,POST,PUT,DELETE,PATCH methods and test it in postman